Journey Under the Midnight Sun

-Towards the novel's end, Sasagaki is able to obtain evidence linking Ryoji to Matsuura's death.
-The police wait for him to appear at the opening of Yukiho's second shop on Christmas Day, and discover he is one of the employees dressing up as Santa Claus.
-Cornered, Ryoji runs to the top of the building and jumps to his death.
-When asked, Yukiho denies knowing him.
+Synopsis

+In order to protect his first love, Yukiho (Ayase Haruka), the young boy Ryoji (Yamada Takayuki) accidentally killed his father; and in order to protect Ryoji from being exposed, Yukiho also killed her mother who knew the truth and put the blame on her.
+The legal investigation period for this case is 15 years.
+In order to escape legal sanctions, the 11-year-old Ryoji and Yukiho made a promise that they would live like strangers for the next 15 years.
+Even if they would never meet in the future, even if they could no longer hold each other's hands, they would part today in order to move towards a new life.
+The boy who dedicated everything to love and the girl who responded with her life, two "cruel, lonely, pure" souls, depicted the "pure love" that lasted for fourteen years.
+They only hope to walk slowly hand in hand in the sun.

 Characters

+Primary roles

 The son of the victim killed 19 years ago, Ryoji's eyes have been dark and emotionless since the childhood incidence.
 He loathes getting close with other people.
 He started to get involved in shady businesses like housewife prostitution rings and game bootlegging when he was a student.
 He is a very astute man who possesses professional software skills.
 He loves to use vintage scissors of his since childhood and is very good at paper cutting.
 (The English translation by Alexander Smith renamed him Ryo Kirihara for reasons unknown.)

 A stunning beauty, Yukiho is the daughter of one of the suspects of the pawnshop homicide 19 years ago.
 A primary school student then, she lived a poor life with her mother.
 Her mother died in an accident shortly after the murder.
 Afterward Yukiho was adopted by Karasawa, received a good education, and turned into an upper-class lady with manners and elegance.
 Her academic grades were excellent, causing a lot of envy.
 People close to her often fall prey to misfortunes.

 An officer in the Crime Investigation Unit of the Osaka Prefectural Police, Junzo was in charge of the investigation of the pawnshop incidence.
 Over the years of investigation, he grew suspicious of the mysterious events befallen on people close to Yukiho and Ryoji; he has been investigating them since.
 He likes Seven Stars cigarettes very much.